-Djokovic’s temper flares up in bronze medal match loss
+Djokovic’s temper flares up as he leaves Tokyo empty-handed

 Djokovic received a verbal warning for the net-post incident, but Carreño Busta appeared to question the chair umpire as to why it wasn’t a point penalty since it was the second instance of racket abuse.
 The umpire, however, hadn’t warned Djokovic for the first incident.

-Djokovic, who also lost with Serbian partner Nina Stojanovic in the mixed doubles semifinals on Friday, has played a total of 16 sets over seven matches in four days.
+Djokovic, who also lost with Serbian partner Nina Stojanovic in the mixed doubles semifinals on Friday, played a total of 16 sets over seven matches in four days.

 He was due back on court later Saturday for one final match in Tokyo.
 He and Stojanovic were scheduled to face the Australian duo of Ash Barty and John Peers for the bronze medal in mixed doubles.
 But Djokovic withdrew from that match citing a left shoulder injury — handing the bronze medal to Australia.